The Beached Ring

 Leroy continues:

-In the spring of 1997, Texas Men’s Track won the first Big 12 Outdoor Championship and created an outstanding ring for the team.
+In the spring of 1997, Texas Men’s Track won the first Big 12 Outdoor Championship and created an outstanding record for the team.
 Back then, I was Compliance Coordinator and was honored to receive it from Coach Bubba Thornton.
 Interestingly, instead of having the “Name” and “track event or coach”, it had “Sutherland” and “Compliance”.
-It was an imposing large ring with gold Big XII on the stone.
+It was a large, imposing ring with the Big XII in gold on the stone.

 During my one and only brief swim in the crescent beach (Maluaka), the ring slipped off in a wave.
 We looked for it in the water near the shore but to no avail.
 Over the years, we often wondered if anyone would ever find the ring.